piyush-suteri/Autonomous-AI-Agent/src/element_detection/README.md

 ## Acknowledgements

 This project is based on the original work by [MulongXie](https://github.com/MulongXie/UIED).
 Modifications were made to improve image quality and add element labeling functionality for Gemini Vision.
-Here's an optimized version of your README file, along with answers to your questions:

 ### Project Overview